-PALISADES HIGH SCHOOL CURRICULUM GUIDE 2020-2021
+PALISADES HIGH SCHOOL CURRICULUM GUIDE 2024-2025

-Revised (2-10-2020)
+Revised 1-30-2024

 It is the policy of the Palisades School District not to discriminate on the basis of age, color, creed, handicap, national origin, race or sex in activities and programs under its sponsorship as required by Title IX of the Education Amendments of 1972.
 This applies to application and selection for admission to all courses by students.

 TABLE OF CONTENTS

 REQUIREMENTS FOR GRADUATION

 SPECIAL INFORMATION FOR COURSE SELECTION

 COURSE REGISTRATION PROCESS

 CHOOSING COURSE LEVELS

+COLIDER FEED CAFETY AND MATERIALS

 COURSE FEES - SAFETY AND MATERIALS

 WEIGHTED COURSES - GRADE POINT AVERAGE - CLASS RANK

-PROGRAMS OF STUDY COLLEGE PREPARATORY PROGRAM: COLLEGE COURSES WHILE IN HIGH SCHOOL: CYBER ACADEMY: TECHNICAL SCHOOL:
+PROGRAMS OF STUDY

+COLLEGE PREPARATORY PROGRAM:

+COLLEGE COURSES WHILE IN HIGH SCHOOL:

+TECHNICAL SCHOOL:

-ONLINE COURSES BEING OFFERED
+ONLINE COURSES & PALISADES CYBER ACADEMY

-GRADE LEVEL PROGRAMS FRESHMAN PROGRAM TECHNICAL PROGRAM COLLEGE PREPARATORY
+GRADE LEVEL PROGRAMS

+FRESHMAN PROGRAM

+TECHNICAL SCHOOL PROGRAMMING

+PHS PROGRAMMING

+BUSINESS CAREER PATHWAY

+EDUCATION CAREER PATHWAY

+EDUCATION PATHWAY PREREQUISITES AND COREQUISITES

+EDGCKHON I KHINWAL I KEKEQOISH ES KIND COKEQOISH ES

+ENGINEERING AND DESIGN CAREER PATHWAY

+ENGINEERING PATHWAY

+ENGINEERING AND DESIGN PREREQUISITES AND COREQUISITES

+ENGINEERING TECHNOLOGY PATHWAY

+ENGINEERING TECHNOLOGY PREREQUISITES AND COREQUISITES

+ART & DESIGN PATHWAY

+ART AND DESIGN PREREQUISITES AND COREQUISITES

+GLOBAL STUDIES CAREER PATHWAY

+GLOBAL STUDIES PREREQUISITES AND COREQUISITES

-CAREER PATHWAYS PROGRAMS
+MEDICAL CAREER PATHWAY

-BUSINESS CAREER PATHWAY EDUCATION CAREER PATHWAY: ENGINEERING & DESIGN PATHWAYS ENGINEERING PATHWAYS ENGINEERING TECHNOLOGY PATHWAYS ART & DESIGN PATHWAYS GLOBAL STUDIES PATHWAY MEDICAL CAREER PATHWAY
+MEDICAL CAREER PREREQUISITES AND COREQUISITES

 COURSE DESCRIPTIONS

+ART AND ENGINEERING DESIGN

+ENGINEERING DESIGN and DESIGN CONCEPTS

+BUSINESS AND TECHNOLOGY

+ENGLISH

+GIFTED

+MATHEMATICS

-ART AND ENGINEERING DESIGN ENGINEERING DESIGN and DESIGN CONCEPTS BUSINESS AND TECHNOLOGY PALISADES SCHOOL DISTRICT CYBER ACADEMY ENGLISH GIFTED MATHEMATICS RECOMMENDED PALISADES HIGH SCHOOL MATH DEPARTMENT SEQUENCING MUSIC SCIENCE Science course sequence:
+RECOMMENDED PALISADES HIGH SCHOOL MATH DEPARTMENT SEQUENCING

-SOCIAL STUDIES

-TECHNICAL SCHOOL

-WELLNESS AND FITNESS

-WORLD LANGUAGE AND CULTURES

-HOMEWORK

-UNIQUE LEARNING OPPORTUNITIES

-Advanced Placement Courses

-Education Career Pathway

-Engineering and Design Pathways

-Business Career Pathways Program -

-Career Internship Program -

-Global Studies Pathway

-Medical Career Pathways Program

-Dual Enrollment

-On-Line Courses

-Palisades Cyber Academy

-Scholar's Program

-REQUIREMENTS FOR GRADUATION

-Graduates must meet all graduation criteria described below:

-Present a portfolio which meets district standards.
+MUSIC

+SCIENCE

+Science course sequence:

+SOCIAL STUDIES TECHNICAL SCHOOL WORLD LANGUAGE AND CULTURES OTHER LEARNING OPPORTUNITIES Career Internship Program Concurrent Enrollment off the PHS campus Dual Enrollment offered through the PHS partnership's w/BCCC Scholar's Program REQUIREMENTS FOR GRADUATION Graduates must meet all graduation criteria described below: Present a portfolio which meets district standards.
 Students may receive up to 1.0 credit (.25/year) for successfully meeting the portfolio criteria.
 However, this credit cannot substitute any of the courses which constitute the 24.5 credits outlined above.
 Please note students do receive a grade for their portfolio and it is calculated into their class rank and GPA.

-Subject College Prep Technical School English 4.0 credits 4.0 credits Math 4.0 credits 3.0 credits Science 4.0 credits (Biology, Chemistry, Physics are 3 required) 3.0 credits Additional math or Science 1.0 Math or Science Social Studies 4.0 credits 4.0 credits Wellness/Fitness 1.5 credits PE .5 credit Health 1.0 credits PE .5 credit Health Financial Literacy .5 credit .5 credit Electives 6.0 credits (Includes World Language, art, music, business, one additional gym, and additional academic courses above 4.0 credits) 7.5 credits (Includes technical shop, World Language, art, music, business, one additional gym, and additional academic courses above 4.0 credits) Other criteria to meet graduation Complete a senior/graduation project according to district standards Proficiency on Keystone Algebra I, Keystone Biology, and Keystone Literature Complete a senior/graduation project according to district standards Proficiency on Keystone Algebra I, Keystone Biology, and Keystone Literature
+Subject PHS Programming Technical School English 4.0 credits 4.0 credits Math 4.0 credits 3.0 credits Science 4.0 credits (Biology, Chemistry, Physics) 3.0 credits Additional math or Science 1.0 Math or Science Social Studies 4.0 credits 4.0 credits Wellness/Fitness 1.5 credits PE .5 credit Health .5 credits PE .5 credit Health Electives Min.
+6.5 credits which must include the required elective - Financial Lit (.5 credit) Min.
+8.5 credits which must include the required elective - Financial Lit (.5 credit) Other criteria to meet graduation Complete senior project Senior portfolio presentation Act 158 (2023 & later) Complete senior project Senior portfolio presentation Act 158 (2023 & later) SPECIAL INFORMATION FOR COURSE SELECTION COURSE REGISTRATION PROCESS During the month of January/February each student will meet with his/her counselor for the purpose of developing next year's program of study.
+At that time, the student and his/her counselor will utilize the following information in selecting courses for next year: - 1.
+The student's stated career and educational plans/goals. - 2.

-□ Pass courses in approved Program

-Special education students will meet the exit outcomes and graduation requirements through their Individualized Education Plans (IEPs).

-SPECIAL INFORMATION FOR COURSE SELECTION

-COURSE REGISTRATION PROCESS

-During the month of January/February each student will meet with his/her counselor for the purpose of developing next year's program of study.
-At that time, the student and his/her counselor will utilize the following information in selecting courses for next year:

-- 1. The student's stated career and educational plans/goals. - 2.
 The student's academic achievement thus far. - 3.
 Course and grouping recommendations from the curricular departments. - 4.
 The graduation requirements and what the student needs to graduate. - 5.
 The maximum effective use by the students of the four-period school day and of their remaining school years.
 Any questions or concerns about course registration or course scheduling should be referred to the student's counselor.

-CHOOSING COURSE LEVELS

-In the areas of Social Studies and English, students will select levels of courses according to the following guidelines:

-Level One (1):
+CHOOSING COURSE LEVELS In the areas of Social Studies and English, students will select levels of courses according to the following guidelines: Level One (1):